vapor/docs/docs/getting-started/folder-structure.md

 #### Controllers

-Controllers are great way of grouping together application logic.
+Controllers are a great way of grouping together application logic.
 Most controllers have many functions that accept a request and return some sort of response.

 #### Migrations